SplatReasoner: Enhancing Embodied Reasoning and Grounding by Novel View Synthesis: Experiments

 \subsection{Ablation Study}

-We use 184 questions for initial design choices, and evaluate final view selection on the full set of 1,623 questions.
+We use 184 embodied question answering (EQA) questions for initial design choices, and evaluate verification stage on the full set of 1,623 questions.
+All ablation studies are conducted using closed-source models~\cite{hurst2024gpt4o, openai2023gpt4v, singh2025openaigpt5}.

-\paragraph{Score function of initial view selection} We compare two scoring functions for selecting initial camera views: a volume score, computed by replacing the Gaussian count with
+\paragraph{Score function for initial view} We compare two score functions for selecting initial views: a volume score, computed by replacing the Gaussian count with

 where $s$ denotes the scale values of each axis and $\alpha$ indicates the opacity of each Gaussian.
-The volume-based formulation performs worse because large outlier Gaussians can disproportionately dominate the score, introducing strong bias and resulting in unreliable view selection.
+The volume-based formulation performs worse because large outlier Gaussians can disproportionately dominate the score, leading to strong bias and unreliable view selection.
 In contrast, the visibility score effectively acts as a proxy for object surface coverage, independent of Gaussian scale or training dynamics.
 This yields more stable visibility estimates and produces noticeably better LLM-Match performance, as shown in~\Tref{tab:ablation_initial_view}.

 \paragraph{View selection pipeline} As shown in~\Tref{tab:ablation_view-selection}, the initial view selection alone already improves performance over 3D-Mem, demonstrating the effectiveness of our visibility score.
 Figure~\ref{fig:initial_view} presents snapshots of 3D-Mem and our initial view selection.
 We observe that the visibility scores successfully guide the selection of more informative views.
 With the final view selection, integrated with novel views and the verification stage, performance further increases, indicating that 3DGS helps uncover more informative viewpoints.

-As shown in \Fref{fig:final_view}, final views better capture evidence relevant to the question, which in turn supports VLMs in generating more accurate answers.
+As shown in \Fref{fig:final_view}, final views better capture evidence relevant to the question, which in turn supports VLMs in generating more accurate answers. $\dagger$ indicates that while novel views are utilized during the view adjustment stage, the actual number of input frames fed into the VLMs remains consistent with the reported average frames.

-\paragraph{Final VLM reasoning} We evaluate different prompting strategies for the final-stage VLM reasoning.
-Mixed visual-textual prompt gains over the 3D-Mem, but our visual-only prompting achieves the highest accuracy as shown in~\Tref{tab:ablation_reasoning}.
-This suggests that eliminating auxiliary textual cues helps the VLM rely more directly on visual evidence.

-\paragraph{Verification process} Using only the final views yields limited performances compared to the views after the verification stage, as shwon in~\Tref{tab:ablation_verification}.
-When combined with our verification step, accuracy improves without increasing rendering cost, demonstrating that comparing responses across views is crucial for selecting the most reliable evidence.